Gary Hart: Later career

 In September 2007, The Huffington Post published Hart's letter, "Unsolicited Advice to the Government of Iran", in which he stated that "Provocation is no longer required to take America to war" and warns Iran that "for the next sixteen months or so, you should not only not take provocative actions, you should not seem to be doing so."
 He went on to suggest that the Bush-Cheney administration was waiting for an opportunity to attack Iran, writing: "Don't give a certain vice president we know the justification he is seeking to attack your country."

-Hart linked American energy policy with national security in an essay published in November 2007.
+In an essay published in November 2007, Hart linked American energy policy with national security.
 Hart wrote, "In fact, we do have an energy policy: It's to continue to import more than half our oil and sacrifice American lives so we can drive our Humvees.
 This is our current policy, and it is massively immoral."
 Hart currently sits on the board of directors for the Energy Literacy Advocates.
 He founded the American Security Project in 2007 and he started a new blog in 2009.

 Since retiring from the Senate, he has emerged as a consultant on national security, and continues to speak on a wide range of issues, including the environment and homeland security.
 In 2006, Hart accepted an endowed professorship at the University of Colorado at Denver.
 He has been a visiting lecturer at Oxford University, Yale University, and the University of California.
 He is Chair of the U.S. State Department's International Security Advisory Council, Chair of the U.S. Defense Department's Threat Advisory Council, and Chair of the American Security Project.
 He was vice-chair of the Advisory Council for the U.S. Secretary of Homeland Security, Co-chair of the U.S.-Russia Commission, Chairman of the Council for a Livable World, and President of Global Green, the U.S. affiliate of Mikhail Gorbachev's environmental foundation.
 Most notably, he was co-chair of the U.S. Commission on National Security for the 21st Century, known as the Hart-Rudman Commission, which predicted terrorist attacks on America before 9/11.

-He has written or co-authored numerous books and articles, including five novels.
+Hart has written or co-authored numerous books and articles, including five novels.